0maaz-01/Alaikoo_PDF_Reader_and_Editor./README.md

 # Alaikoo: The PDF Reader and Editor

 In today's digital world, PDF files have become a standard format for sharing, storing, and editing documents.
 However, managing PDFs effectively can be a challenge without the right tools.
 Alaikoo Text Editor is a powerful and versatile desktop application designed to simplify PDF management with an intuitive interface and advanced features.
 Whether you're a student, professional, or business owner, Alaikoo provides everything you need to edit, convert, merge, compress, and secure your PDF documents—all in one place.
-Let’s explore the key features that make Alaikoo an essential tool for PDF management.

 1) 𝐄𝐝𝐢𝐭 𝐏𝐃𝐅 𝐅𝐢𝐥𝐞𝐬 :
 Add, Delete or Rearrange pages in the PDF documents.